 A. Generally no. Your election under the Plan is irrevocable for the Plan Year unless you have a qualifying event.
 These are the changes generally allowed.
 For specific information, please refer to the California Flex Elect Handbook.

 Q. Can I use my FSA to cover medical expenses for my qualified domestic partner?

-A. The IRS does not recognize a same-sex spouse (qualified domestic partner) for tax purposes.
-Qualified Domestic Partners may not file a joint tax return and expenses of a Qualified Domestic Partner do not generally qualify as a dependent under the definition of a "qualifying relative" under Internal Revenue Code Section 152.
+A. The IRS does recognize a same-sex spouse for tax purposes.
+However, qualified Domestic Partners may not file a joint tax return and expenses of a Qualified Domestic Partner do not generally qualify as a dependent under the definition of a "qualifying relative" under Internal Revenue Code Section 152.
 If you are unsure, you may confirm eligibility by using the Internal Revenue Code worksheet for determining dependent status found on page 20 of IRS Publication 501.

 Q. How much can I contribute to my Medical Reimbursement account as a state employee?

 The annual minimum contribution is $120 and the maximum is $2,550.